 A new window to the world opened this spring in Milan.
 The city council moves its ethnographic collection to ex-Ansaldo factory in the lively Tortona – Porta Genova design district, giving a birth to this multi-purpose space.
 MUDEC is a timely reflection and celebration of multiculturalism of the city.

-MUDEC is currently hosting one exhibition.
+MUDEC is currently hosting three exhibitions.

 The permanent collection has over 7000 artefacts from West and Central Africa, Middle and East Africa, South-east Asia, South and Central America and Oceania, dating from 1500 AD to the beginning of the 20th century.